redbear/Duo/docs/how_it_works.md

 Upon entering the boot procedure, it initialises the peripherals that may be used in the bootloader, e.g. Systick, CRC, RTC, Watchdog, Timers, on-board RGB, LED and button.

 After the platform setup, it loads the system flags from DCT.
-These flags  and certain backup registers will be judged and determine the workflow of bootloader.
+These flags  and some of the backup registers will be judged to determine the workflow of the bootloader.

-If the **`wiced_application`** flag is equal to **`0x5AA5`**, which is set after uploading WICED application using dfu-util and means that there is a valid WICED application in corresponding region, then the bootloader assumes that the Duo is applying the WICED architecture.
+If the **`wiced_application`** flag is equal to **`0x5AA5`**, which is set after uploading WICED application using dfu-util, then the bootloader assumes that the Duo is applying the WICED architecture.
 Else the bootloader assumes that the Duo is applying the Particle Firmware architecture.

 #### <span id="21-wiced-architecture">2.1 WICED Architecture</span>

 If the Duo is applying the WICED architecture, then the bootloader works according to the following logic:

-- If the SETUP button is pressed, then it enters in [DFU Mode](#dfu-mode)
+- If the SETUP button is pressed, then it enters in [DFU Mode](#222-dfu-mode)

 - If the SETUP button is NOT pressed, then it jumps to run WICED application.